yyyaohhh/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for your ModCraft.

 4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar ModCraft.jar` command to run the application.<br>
-   A GUI similar to the below should appear in a few seconds.
+   A GUI similar to below should appear in a few seconds.
 Note how the app contains some sample data.<br> <br>
    ![Ui](images/Ui.png)

 5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>